KevinAst/feature-u/docs/featureRouter.md

 });
 ```

+Notice that we are using the `defineUse` directive (even though a
+`define` would technically work).
+This indicates that we are
+supplying this resource "under contract" (i.e. it should match a
+corresponding `use` directive).
+This allows **feature-u** to fail
+fast if there is a problem (for example a misspelling).

 **Summing it up**:
+---

 That's all there is to it.
 As we add features with links and route
 components, they are **automatically picked up and rendered to our